yukezhu/visual7w-toolkit/README.md

 You can use our downloading script in ```datasets/[dataset-name]/download_dataset.sh``` to fetch the database json to the local disk.

-In order to show how to use this toolkit, we have implemented two simple baseline models based on training set answer frequencies.

 ### Telling QA

 We implement a most-frequent-answer (MFA) baseline in ```predict_baseline.py```.